 If you are a non-rooted user of the Google Pixel, it appears that the only option for mirroring your screen is to use the Chromecast.
 The ability to use Miracast technology is not available on non-rooted devices.

-- If you do not have a smart TV that supports Chromecast, you can (Ebay link) and connect it to the HDMI port on your TV.
+- If you do not have a smart TV that supports Chromecast, you can acquire a Google Chromecast and connect it to the HDMI port on your TV.

 - Connect to Chromcast to a power source via the USB plug.

-- Ensure the Chromecast and Nexus are connected to the same Wi-Fi network.
+- Ensure the Chromecast and Pixel are connected to the same Wi-Fi network.

-- Install the Chromecast app on the Nexus.
+- Install the Google Home app on the Pixel.

 - Follow the wizard to setup your device with your TV.